Sheriff says he has no authority to enforce COVID-19 restrictions

 “I don’t have the authority to do that,” Fyock said Monday afternoon.
 “It is something that has to be dealt with on the state level.”

-Fyock said “proper precautions” should be taken, including hand-washing, wearing masks and maintaining social distance.
+Still, Fyock advised, “proper precautions” should be taken, including hand-washing, wearing masks and maintaining social distance.

+On the other hand, Indiana Police Chief Justin Schawl said in a statement this morning, “the Indiana Borough Police Department has the authority to enforce Gov. Wolf’s and Secretary (Dr. Rachel) Levine’s limited-time public health and safety orders.
+Guidance provided to us from the Pennsylvania Chiefs of Police Association, Pennsylvania State Police headquarters, and Gov. Wolf’s Office has been consistent that the governor’s orders are enforceable.”

 Included is a ban on all in-person indoor dining at bars, restaurants, breweries, wineries, distilleries, social clubs, and private catered events, though outdoor dining and take-out food and alcohol sales may continue “subject to any limitations or restrictions imposed by Pennsylvania law.”